So, you’ve decided you want to run your very own fireworks stand.

 We know this sounds like a lot of responsibility, but you can get the hang of it.
 We suggest you head to the Small Business Administration’s website to read their guide on starting a small business.
 They’ve got a great checklist that walks you through the basic steps to starting a business (we’ll give you a few more later in the series):

-- Step 3: Choose a Business Location
+- Step 5: Choose a business structure

-- Register your business name with your state government.
+- Step 6: Choose your business name

-- Step 7: Register for State and Local Taxes
+- Step 7: Register your business

 You’ve Got to Remember What You’re Selling